Senate committee to take up Biden judicial nominees in preview of potential Supreme Court fight

 “Whether it’s on lower-court judges or a potential Supreme Court vacancy, we have no time to waste,” Blumenthal said.

-Republicans are also aware that next week’s hearing has implications for a possible upcoming Supreme Court fight , noting the importance of the D.C.
+Republicans are also aware that next week’s hearing has implications for a possible upcoming Supreme Court fight, noting the importance of the D.C.
 Circuit when it comes to reviewing government policies and as a steppingstone to the high court.
 One-third of the current justices previously served on the appeals court bench in Washington.

 “I don’t think it should be treated any differently than any other circuit court, but I’d say that I’m mindful of the fact that it is, historically, a proving ground, if you’d like, for Supreme Court nominees,” said Sen. Josh Hawley (R-Mo.), who sits on the Judiciary Committee.
 “It’s certainly more, I think, than any other one circuit . . . so I would approach it with that in mind.”